SiddiqSoft/restcl/docs/index.md

 Uses the existing hSession to connect, send, receive data from the remote server and fire the callback.

+> _Why no "return object"?_
+>
+> Invoking a lambda and minimize the data-copy as well as lifetime of the underlying objects.
+> The callback has the original request as well as the response as `const` to minimize data race.

 ##### Parameters

 Parameter | Type | Description